Welcome to the tutorial page! We are here to guide you through our web-based application step by step,

 You will find information on the PDB file that was submitted, which model and chains you chose and which entries were stripped before graph construction.
 It will also give you a reminder of the source residues you chose.
 All this information can also be found in the config file that is in your download folder.
 We also state the session ID here, which will allow you to directly retrieve your results at a later point.
-You might want to write it down or you will also find in above mentioned config file.
+You might want to write it down or you will also find in the above mentioned config file.

 We present the results of Bond-to-bond propensity and Markov transients in five different

 boxes.
 If the methods have been run and produced results, you will find a little blue

 on the left.
 If one of the methods has not been run, we provide a short cut button for you

 Panes 1A and B belong to Bond-to-bond propensity